What Is the Strongest Natural Antibiotic for Tooth Infection?

 Understanding Dental Infections: What Really Happens?

-• Persistent throbbing pain
+• Persistent, throbbing tooth pain

-• Swelling in gums or cheek
+• Swelling in the gums, jaw, or cheek

-• Sensitivity to heat or pressure
+• Sensitivity to heat, cold, or biting pressure

 Why Choose Natural Antibiotics?

-• Are less likely to cause resistance
+• Are less likely to contribute to antibiotic resistance

-• Come with anti-inflammatory and antioxidant properties
+• Provide anti-inflammatory and antioxidant benefits

 Strongest Natural Antibiotics for Tooth Infection